mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 ## 7. Racing Flows

-In the previous sections we focused on working with one flow.
-However, flows are a very nice data structure to work with concurrency.
-The first operation we'll analyzed is the `merge` function.
+In the previous sections, we focused on working with one flow.
+However, flows are a very nice data structure that works with concurrency.
+The first operation we'll analyze is the `merge` function.
 It lets us run two flows concurrently, collecting the results in a single flow as they are produced.
 Neither of the two streams waits for the other to emit a value.
 For example, let's merge the JLA flow and the Avenger flow:

 ```kotlin
 val zackSnyderJusticeLeague: Flow<Actor> =